 Every drug plan has a unique list of medications called a formulary.
 The formulary is simply a list of covered medications and pricing tiers.
 Plans create their formulary using the guidelines set by the United States Pharmacopoeia.

-As if the drug formulary and tier system isn't complicated enough, it's nowhere near as confusing as Medicare Part D's cost structure.
+As if the drug formulary and tier system aren't complicated enough, it's nowhere near as confusing as Medicare Part D's cost structure.
 Unlike other forms of health insurance, Medicare Part D has multiple phases.
 So, to understand what you'll pay for your medications, you need to understand more about the Medicare Part D cost periods.

 All Medicare Part D plans have a monthly premium.
 The average nationwide monthly premium for 2019 is around $34.
 However, in most states plans start around $20.
-So, if you don't have regular prescriptions, or your prescriptions are few and common, your cost will be minimal.
+So, if you don't have regular prescriptions or your prescriptions are few and common, your cost will be minimal.

 Your monthly premium is not a cost phase.
 You'll make this payment every month, regardless of the cost phase you're in.

 Your deductible is the first cost phase.
-This is the amount you'll pay at the pharmacy before cost sharing begins.
+This is the amount you'll pay at the pharmacy before cost-sharing begins.
 Some plans have a $0 deductible, but most have a deductible, up to the 2019 limit of $415.

-If you have minimal or no regular prescriptions, it's conceivable that you will never take advantage of your plan's cost sharing benefit.
+If you have minimal or no regular prescriptions, it's conceivable that you will never take advantage of your plan's cost-sharing benefit.
 That's simply the nature of insurance.
 When you need it most, you'll be happy to have it.

 Initial Coverage Period

 After you've met your plan's deductible, you'll start your initial coverage period.
 This is where you make a co-payment or coinsurance payment for your prescriptions at the pharmacy.
-How long you're in the initial coverage period depends on the retail price of your medications and your plan’s benefit structure.
+How long you're in the initial coverage period depends on the retail price of your medications and your plan’s benefits structure.
 With most 2019 plans, your initial coverage period ends when your drug costs reach $3,820.
 This is the initial coverage limit (ICL).

 Coverage Gap Phase

 If you reach the annual initial coverage limit, you enter the coverage gap phase, also known as the doughnut hole.
-While you're in the coverage gap there is no cost sharing.
+While you're in the coverage gap there is no cost-sharing.
 You pay all costs for your prescriptions.
 However, you do get discounts that help lower the cost of your medications.